reclaimprotocol/attestor-core/docs/project.md

 - `proto`: Protobuf spec for client-server communication.

-## Running a Witness Locally
+## Running a Attestor Locally

 1. Of course, clone this repository.
 2. Ensure you have an env file with at least the `PRIVATE_KEY` set.
 See the [.env.sample](.env.sample) file to see all available options.
 3. Optional: build the browser RPC files with `npm run build:browser`.
 More on this in the [docs](docs/browser-rpc.md).
-4. Run the witness server with `npm run start:tsc`.
+4. Run the attestor server with `npm run start:tsc`.
 This will start the server on port 8001 by default.

 ## Deploying to the Cloud